Metrics on trace spaces: One-dimensional NCCW complexes

 Connecting $w_i(s)^*y_i(s)$ to $1_{p'q'}$ via a path of unitaries commuting with $\varphi_i(A)$, we may in fact assume that $w_i(s)=y_i(s)$ for $s\in\{0,1\}$, that is, $w_1,w_2\in B$.
 Then, as in \cite[Proposition 4.10]{Masumoto:2017wx},

 \end{proof}

-Recall that \emph{pureness} is a regularity property of the Cuntz semigroup that is satisfied by, for example, simple, separable, $\mathcal{Z}$-stable $\cs$-algebras (see \cite[\S3]{Winter:2012pi}).
+Recall that \emph{pureness} is a regularity property of the Cuntz semigroup that is satisfied by, for example, simple, separable, $\js$-stable $\cs$-algebras (see \cite[\S3]{Winter:2012pi}).

-\begin{proposition} Let $B$ be an infinite dimensional, simple, separable, unital, exact, pure $\cs$-algebra of stable rank one.
+\begin{proposition} Let $B$ be an infinite-dimensional, simple, separable, unital, exact, pure $\cs$-algebra of stable rank one.
 Then, there is a simple inductive limit $C$ of prime dimension drop algebras and a unital embedding $\iota\colon C \to B$ that induces an affine homeomorphism $T(B)\to T(C)$. \end{proposition}

 \begin{proof} This follows from \cite[Theorem 4.5]{Jiang:1999hb} (which says that there exists $C$ whose tracial simplex is affinely homeomorphic to that of $B$) and the results of \cite{Robert:2010qy} (which in particular imply that the natural embedding of $\cu(C)$ into $\cu(B)$ lifts to an embedding of $C$ into $B$). \end{proof}